Horizontal Carousel Systems vs. Vertical Carousel Storage Systems

 Not all vertical carousels are open, however.
 If you've been to a home improvement store recently, you'll know that they have installed carousels to hold carpets, vinyl rolls and other large rolled goods.
 This type of unit is called a spool or carpet carousel.

 Watch this guide on the features & benefits of vertical carousels.
 Learn how you can save a benefit estimate of over 70% of floor space with an automated system over traditional static storage solutions.
 Find out how a vertical carousel can help your business.

 A horizontal carousel is simply a rotating carriage of bins.
 Each bin has shelves (usually 4 or 5).
 Products can be stored directly on shelves themselves or in totes stored on the shelves.

 The operator of the carousel simply stands in front of the carousel and has the products come to him for retrieval.
 Horizontal carousels save a tremendous amount of time and energy when compared to traditional methods of rack or shelving type storage.

 How a Horizontal Carousel Works

 Example of a horizontal carousel pod consisting of three White horizontal carousels, light trees, bins, scissor lift & surrounding wire cage.

 Vertical Lift Modules

 Similar to vertical carousels, Vertical Lift Modules (VLMs) are designed with space savings in mind.
-Like vertical carousels, these units use vertical space instead of spreading loads out on the warehouse floor and can achieve a total space savings of up to 80%.
+Like vertical carousels, these automated system units use vertical space instead of spreading loads out on the warehouse floor and can achieve a total space savings of up to 80%.

 VLMs differ from vertical carousels in that they do not have a continuously rotating series of trays, but instead rely on a shuttle that traverses the height of the unit and picks entire shelves from their set locations.
 It then brings these shelves to the operator at the bottom of the unit where items can be picked or stored at a safe working height.